hashicorp/terraform-provider-vsphere/website/docs/r/custom_attribute.html.markdown

 * `name` - (Required) The name of the custom attribute.
 * `managed_object_type` - (Optional) The object type that this attribute may be applied to.
 If not set, the custom attribute may be applied to any object type.
-For a full list, click [here](#managed-object-types).
+For a full list, review the [Managed Object Types](#managed-object-types).
 Forces a new resource if changed.

 ## Managed Object Types

-The following table will help you determine what value you need to enter for the managed object type you want the attribute to apply to.
+The following table provides the managed object values for which an attribute may apply.

-Note that if you want a attribute to apply to all objects, leave the type unspecified.
+~> **Note:** If you want an attribute to apply to all objects, leave the type unspecified and it will be global.

 <table>
 <tr><th>Type</th><th>Value</th></tr>